 For more information on programs that help veteran and women-owned businesses, keep up with our business management blog.

-The SBA and NMSDC require that businesses wishing to be certified be at least 51-percent owned by one or more qualifying minority owners.
-The MBE program has a strict requirement that the owner(s) be of at least 25-percent minority heritage.
-Applicants must also be United States citizens at the time of certification.
+The SBA and NMSDC require businesses wishing to be certified to be at least 51% owned by one or more qualifying minority owners.
+The Minority Business Executive program has a strict requirement that the owner(s) be of at least 25% minority heritage.
+Applicants must also be U.S. citizens at the time of certification.